Metal + Glass, Metal 2 or our Kilnforming/casting & Flameworking classes please, see below:

 What day of the week/hour is this course?

-Monday & Wednesday evenings 6:30-9:30pm (Currently Metal + Glass runs 4 weeks) or afternoon hours during the warmer months.
+Generally: Monday & Wednesday evenings 6:30-9:30pm (Currently Metal + Glass runs 4 weeks) or afternoon hours during the warmer months.
 Please check current schedule: December 2018 2 evenings will take place on Thursday, Dec 6 and 13th.
-Flameworking workshops run Tuesday evenings/afternoons.
+Flameworking workshops run Tuesday evenings/afternoons when scheduled.
 Ring band workshops run Thursday evenings or Saturday afternoons.
-Kiln forming workshops run Friday afternoon or weekends, sometimes Tuesday and Thursday evenings when those evenings are available.
+Kiln forming/casting workshops run Friday afternoon or weekends, sometimes Tuesday and Thursday evenings when those evenings are available.

-When does the next course start?
+When does the next (metal + glass) course start?
 How often do you have them?

 Courses run every 4 or 8 weeks, this information is updated on the website every month.